GuidanceMantras/GuidanceMantras/README.md

 - Be a part of kids, when they are studying at home at-least until 12/13 years
 - When kids become youger, ask them about goal, ask them about their financial management, financial situation

+### Activities for kids/adults
+- Music class, dance class, drawing
+- Swimming
+- cricket/badmiton/running
+- Gym/workout
+- Make sure that your kids listen to Hindu Mantras for 5-10 minutes, for an example like this one https://open.spotify.com/playlist/4DrHUz8VRzlKlLG5qut0Cz?si=e3b6e904dd6a4e9d
+- Allow/Teach kids to think about their actions/thoughts everyday for one hour, which allows for reasoning, logical and critical thinking ability.
+- Kids should sleep enough for at-least 8-9 hours per day on weekdays, on weekends/holidays in the afternoon as well.
+- Teach kids not to follow any actors and actress, you have no benefits from them

 ## Financial management
 - Please teach your kids the value of money, which means how the money should be spent
 - Please teach your kids how to track expenses in their life